tsane1/kabasuji/Lycomedes/README.txt

 Go to Lycomedes ->
 			levelbuilder ->
 				LevelBuilder ->
-					LevelBuilder.java and run
+					BuilderSplashScreen.java and run

-To run the Game Mode:
+To run the Game Mode application:

 Go to Lycomedes ->
 			player ->
 				view ->
-					LevelPlaySelectView.java and run
+					PlayerSelectScreen.java and run